-The DRC has experienced two outbreaks since the West African crisis.
+The DRC has experienced several outbreaks since the West African crisis.
 The first, in mid-2017, which killed four people, was contained in a relatively remote area in the northern Bas-Uele Province and declared over by early July.
-A year later, the disease returned, this time in a rural area in the country’s northwest, and spread to the nearby city of Mbandaka, home to more than one million people.
-By early June 2018, more than two dozen people had died in the outbreak.
+A year later, the disease returned, this time in the country’s northwest and soon after in its northeastern North Kivu Province.

 What are the economic consequences of outbreaks?